-Annually, the Committee reviews the performance of our Chief Executive Officer and makes recommendations to the Board regarding his compensation.
+Annually, the Committee reviews the performance of our Executive Chair and our Chief Executive Officer and makes recommendations to the Board regarding their compensation.
 In doing so, the Committee uses information provided by the independent compensation consultant and certain historical financial and operating performance data provided by management.
-Our Chief Executive Officer reviews the performance of the other NEOs with the Committee and makes recommendations on their base salary, annual cash incentive and long-term incentive opportunities.
+Annually, our Chief Executive Officer reviews the performance of the other NEOs with the Committee and makes recommendations on their base salary, annual cash incentive and long-term incentive opportunities.
 The Company's human resources department provides support for this process.